magemore/devenv/README.md

 different drugs changes my ways of thinking so reminders can adapt to it. if i get hyper focused on modafinil reminder may act in different way.

-sometimes i mix scripts and languages. for example bash script that generates php script that generates and executes bash script
+sometimes i mix scripts and languages. for example bash script that generates php script that generates and executes bash script. it's a form of entertainment for me. i may have idea of writting my own language or using something else like coffee script that compiles into php code.

 i like idea of attaching some machine learning or it maybe fun to attach human processing units.